Skip to content

 Before the establishment of a local parish, Greek Orthodox Christians in Long Beach received services through the Greek Orthodox Archdiocese of America via Annunciation Church in Los Angeles.
 Visiting priests would travel periodically to serve sacraments for the growing community.

 On October 4, 1937, the community was officially granted a charter, marking a defining moment in the Assumption Greek Orthodox Church Long Beach history.
-The first leadership team included:

 • President: Theofanis Athanasiou